Yaribz/SPADS/UPDATE.md

     perl update.pl <release> -f -a

-You need to run the command twice because the script might need to update itself first.
+You need to run the command twice because the script might update itself on first execution.

 Finally, you can take a look at what changed with this update by checking the changelog available here: http://planetspads.free.fr/spads/repository/CHANGELOG